 It is the Audit Committee's policy to pre-approve all audit and permissible non-audit services to be performed by our independent accountants, the fees to be paid for those services and the time period over which those services are to be provided.
 On an annual basis, the independent accountants present a listing of all services they expect to perform for us in the ensuing one-year period, including fee estimates, in sufficient detail to enable the Audit Committee to perform an independence review of each proposed service.
-The Audit Committee reviews this list and approves appropriate services which, in the Audit Committee's judgment, will not impair the accountants' independence.
-With respect to any additional services proposed to be performed by the independent accountants during the year, management will evaluate the impact on the independent accountant's independence and obtain Audit Committee approval for such service.
+The Audit Committee reviews this list and approves appropriate services which, in the Audit Committee's judgment, will not impair the accountants during the year, management will evaluate the impact on the independent accountant's independence and obtain Audit Committee approval for such service.
 The Audit Committee has delegated interim pre-approval authority to the Chairman of the Audit Committee.